Water bottle sitting next to an iPad with the Peloton App open on the screen

 So, why is it important to drink water during exercise anyway?
 Human bodies are, on average, 60 percent water, according to research.
 We can’t function without it, and it impacts nearly every system in our bodies, from our muscles to our cardiovascular system to our brain, says Roxana Ehsani, MS, RD, CSSD, a Miami-based board-certified sports dietitian.

-“It's important to stay well hydrated to optimally support fluid balance and its functions, including transporting nutrients and oxygen around the body, regulating blood volume and blood pressure, protecting and lubricating our tissues and joints, and regulating body temperature,” explains Kelly Jones, MS, RD, CSSD, LDN, a Newton, Pennsylvania-based sports dietitian to pro athletes and everyday exercisers.
+“It's important to stay well hydrated to optimally support fluid balance and its functions, including transporting nutrients and oxygen around the body, regulating blood volume and blood pressure, protecting and lubricating our tissues and joints, and regulating body temperature,” explains Kelly Jones, MS, RD, CSSD, LDN, a Newtown, Pennsylvania-based sports dietitian to pro athletes and everyday exercisers.
 “Water is also involved in energy metabolism, helping us convert the foods and nutrients we eat into usable energy for our cells.”

 Hydration and Performance